bobzhang/fan/README.md

-Fan is a fully-featured metaprogramming system for OCaml, it's a superset of [OCaml](http://caml.inria.fr/) with Lisp-like macro's features.
+Fan is a fully-featured metaprogramming system for OCaml, it's a superset of [OCaml](http://caml.inria.fr/) with Lisp-like [macros](http://letoverlambda.com/).
 It shares the same run-time with OCaml, its concrete syntax is basically the same as OCaml except for some minor differences, as we will explain later.

 # Why a new metaprogramming system?

+Hmm, a good question, it's simply because writing boilerplate code is tedious and error prone, and being lazy is the virtue of a good programmer.
+And the core idea for metaprogramming: abstraction over code provides the ultimate abstraction power,
 We see that a lot of computer scientists are creating languages or writing mini-compilers to target their domain, but writing a compiler is itself a domain, Fan is targeted at this domain.